evansalter/evansalter.github.io/src/components/blog/posts/photobooth-processing/photobooth-processing.md

 ### Editing the Photos

 I wanted to do a very quick edit of all the photos.
 I imported them into Capture One, selected all, and ran auto-adjustments.
-This got them to a pretty good place.
+This was good enough for me to continue.

-Next, I wanted to ensure the crop was good on the photos.
+Next, I wanted to ensure the photos were cropped well.
+You could see the wall behind the backdrop on the sides, so I wanted to crop that out.
 Since the camera was on a tripod all night and didn't move, I just cropped the first photo and copied that adjustment to the rest.

 After adjusting the crop of a few photos with particularly tall people, I exported them all to JPEGs.